gregparkes/turbopanda/README.md

 import turbopanda as turb
 ```

-We recommend using `turb` as a shorthand to reduce the amount of writing
- out you have to do.
-All of the heavy lifting comes in the `turb.MetaPanda`
+All of the heavy lifting comes in the `MetaPanda`
  object which acts as a hood over the top of a `pandas.DataFrame`:

 ```python